duskcus/duskcus.github.io/views/laravel/advanced/livewire.md

 ---

 <h3>Livewire 3</h3>
 <p>I personally think Livewire is somewhat ratchet.
-It blurs the line between front-end and back-end and completely breaks SOLID principles, yet it is also benificial to write in logic as much in a single language.
+It blurs the line between front-end and back-end and completely breaks SOLID principles.
 So what does it do?
 Well in my biased opinion it doesn't do anything that can't be done in JavaScript.
 So why use it?
-It's an easy and fast way to code a single page in PHP and do an AJAX request to live update something without refreshing the page.</p>
+It's an easy and fast way to code in single pages with Javascript functions in PHP.
+Furthermore, it can be benificial to write as much logic in a singlular language in project groups.</p>

 <h2>Installing Livewire</h2>
 <p>Livewire is a bundled install with Alpine.js</p>